Serial Peripheral Interface Bus (SPI)

 • What is the maximum SPI clock speed the device can use?

-• Is data shifted in Most Significant bit (MSb) or Least Significant bit (LSb) first?
+• Is data first shifted in the Most Significant bit (MSb) or Least Significant bit (LSb)?

 • Is the data clock idle when high or low?
 Are samples on the rising or falling edge of clock pulses?